Tes3awy/cisco-config-auditor/README.md

 > Based on [Use Cisco IOS XE Hardening Guide](https://www.cisco.com/c/en/us/support/docs/ios-nx-os-software/ios-xe-16/220270-use-cisco-ios-xe-hardening-guide.html) and some opinionated best practices.

 This package gives an overview of the hardening techniques that can be used to secure a Cisco network device.
-Security is not a one-layer thing, yet, it depends on multiple factors.
+Network security is not a one-layer thing, yet, it depends on multiple factors.
 If you harden your devices, then it is a good starting point that increases the overall security of the environment you manage.

 ## Installation